navanitnandakumar/HackerRank-practice/README.md

 # 💻 HackerRank-practice 💻

-Practice programs that I did in https://www.hackerrank.com/
+This repo consists of all the practice programs that I did in https://www.hackerrank.com/

 # Python programs